AndreRH/hangover/README.md

 ### Benchmarks
 For Benchmarks see [here](benchmarks/readme.md).
 They show that the Hangover approach works as expected, as only emulating the application instead of a complete Wine installation has benefits.
 It's especially visible with box64cpu vs. Wine running under Box64.

+### Help wanted
+I'm quite short on time these days, so it would be great to have someone handle innovative projects like a ARM64EC-enabled Box64 integration.
+Any help with promotion in any form would also be appreciated.

 ### Interesting Branches

 * [RISC-V 64-bit Linux support](https://github.com/AndreRH/hangover/tree/riscv64)